RTIInternational/biocloud_docker_tools/generate_manifest_s3/README.md

 ## Overview

 This was created to automate the generation of manifests (including MD5 checksums and DOIs) within BDC powered by Seven Bridges.
-The manifests are created before any data can be ingested into BDC, but this dockerfile would be
+The manifests are created before any data can be ingested into BDC, but this dockerfile would be useful in